Enter your ZIP to

 Solar panels on a home viewed from the backyard with a pool

-Solar panel installation is a long-term investment in your home’s renewable energy and energy independence.
-While the average payback period is six to 10 years, if you live in an area with net metering can reduce monthly energy bills even more and add to your savings.
-Home solar power also reduces reliance on utility power that is often generated from fossil fuels.
+Installing solar panels is a smart long-term investment in your home’s energy independence.
+Most systems pay for themselves in six to 10 years, and if you live in a state with net metering, you could save even more by sending excess energy back to the grid.
+Home solar also helps cut your reliance on utility power, which often comes from fossil fuels.

 The discovery of solar technology occurred more than 100 years ago, and the first solar panel was developed in the 1950s.
 Technological advances have increased significantly each decade, with improved materials and manufacturing methods.
 Today’s solar panels are highly efficient in solar energy capture and production, resulting in their widespread use as the world’s most popular renewable energy source.